sdyinzhen/AutoBEL-v1.0/README.md

 ### Runing the Auto BEL

-Download the repository to your PC
+Download this repository to your PC

 1. Start Jupyter notebook,
-2. Navigate to the downloaded Auto-BEL master folder,
+2. Navigate to the downloaded AutoBEL_Python master folder,
 3. Open the jupyternote file [Control_Pannel.ipynb](https://github.com/sdyinzhen/AutoBEL_Python/blob/master/Control_Pannel.ipynb), and follow the steps in the notebook to run the BEL.

 ### Licensing